aceladines/Bookstore-API/README.md

 - [ ] Integration tests
 - [ ] Azure deployment configuration
 - [ ] CI/CD pipeline setup

+## 🎯 Development Purpose

+This project serves as a practical learning exercise to:
+- **Sharpen .NET development skills** with the latest .NET 9 features
+- **Master Clean Architecture** implementation in real-world scenarios
+- **Practice enterprise patterns** like Repository, CQRS, and DDD
+- **Explore modern development practices** including JWT authentication, API versioning, and comprehensive testing

+The incremental development approach allows for focused learning on each architectural layer and design pattern.

 ## 🤝 Contributing